What is acquired brain injury (ABI)?

 Living with acquired brain injury (ABI)

-It can also be hard for the whole family to cope with, especially if the child’s personality or behaviour has been affected by ABI.
+The help of health professionals can also make it easier for families to cope, especially if the child’s personality or behaviour has been affected.

 People who can help children with acquired brain injury (ABI)

 The team might include some or all of the following health professionals: